Become a Hospital Social Worker: Step-by-Step Career Guide

 Learn how to become a hospital social worker.
 Research the job description and the education and licensing requirements and find out how to start a career as a hospital social worker.

 When families go through life-changing medical crises, hospital social workers step in to educate patients and their loved ones.
 They may also counsel them and provide support in finding necessary resources for their care.
 Some healthcare social workers serve specialized populations, such as the elderly and hospice patients.
+Large caseloads caused by understaffing can make many positions stressful, and some of these professionals work weekends, evenings and holidays.

 According to the U.S. Bureau of Labor Statistics (BLS), hospital social workers are typically required to have at least a Master of Social Work.
 All states require healthcare social workers to be licensed, the BLS reported, and candidates must have a master's degree and at least 2 years or 3,000 hours of supervised work experience to qualify for the licensing exam.
 The following table details the main requirements to become a hospital social worker: